WitMotion sensor for Motion compensation

 Plug the sensor to an usb port

-Install firmly the sensor on your simulator, you can install it vertically or horizontally.
+Install firmly the sensor on your simulator, you can install it vertically or horizontally .

-In horizontal mounting you must have label on top, connector pointing to the right, you can adjust later the rotation if you could not keep the connector pointing to the right, but try to keep it as flat as possible.
+In horizontal mounting you must have label on top, connector pointing to the right.
+You can adjust later the rotation if you could not keep the connector pointing to the right, but try to keep it as flat as possible.

-In vertical mounting you must have label on the right, connector pointing to the floor, you can adjust later the rotation if you could not keep the label pointing to the right, but try to keep it as vertical as possible.
+In vertical mounting you must have label on the right, connector pointing to the floor.
+You can adjust later the rotation if you could not keep the label pointing to the right, but try to keep it as vertical as possible.

 In motion compensation settings, go into the physical sensor tab.